minio/docs/source/administration/minio-console.rst

 each MinIO Server in the deployment.

-For example, the following command starts a distributed MinIO deployment using a static port assignment of ``9001`` for the MinIO Console.
-This deployment would respond to S3 API operations on the default MinIO server port ``:9000`` and browser access on the MinIO Console port ``:9001``.
+For example, the following command starts a distributed MinIO deployment using a static port assignment of ``9090`` for the MinIO Console.
+This deployment would respond to S3 API operations on the default MinIO server port ``:9000`` and browser access on the MinIO Console port ``:9090``.

 .. code-block:: shell
    :class: copyable

    minio server https://minio-{1...4}.example.net/mnt/drive-{1...4} \
-         --console-address ":9001"
+         --console-address ":9090"

 Deployments behind network routing components which require static ports for routing rules may require setting a static MinIO Console port.
 For example, load balancers, reverse proxies, or Kubernetes ingress may by default block or exhibit unexpected behavior with the the dynamic redirection behavior.

+You must also ensure that the host system firewall grants access to the configured Console port.

 .. _minio-console-play-login: